tarwn/lessthandot-hugo/blogs/content/posts/2013-06-03-sharepoint-2013-bi-part-3.md

 [<img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part3/InstallOS_16.png?mtime=1369927221" alt="" width="372" height="212" />][15]

   4. Activate Windows
 Bit self-explanatory why you need to do this of course.
-You’ll need a network connection in order to activate Windows.
+You'll need a network connection in order to activate Windows.

   5. Enable Remote Desktop
 Remote Desktop has some advantages over the Hyper-V management window, such as copy-paste in both directions.
 You can enable this feature from the server manager as well.